Retflow/SwapWallpaperWT/README.md

 Working only with WSL

 **NO FURTHER IMPROVEMENTS**
-This little script do not get improved in the future.
+I do not plan to improve this script in the future.